hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 `$ cd ~/ngs_course/rnaseq/data/untrimmed_fastq`

-Since the *Timmomatic* command is complicated and we will be running it a number of times, let's draft the command in a text editor, such as Sublime, TextWrangler or Notepad++.
+Since the *Trimmomatic* command is complicated and we will be running it a number of times, let's draft the command in a **text editor**, such as Sublime, TextWrangler or Notepad++.
 When finished, we will copy and paste the command into the terminal.

 For the single fastq input file `Mov10_oe_1.subset.fq`, the command is: